jessicacousins/fullstack_vite_webapp/README.md

 ### TensorFlow.js and MobileNet Integration

 Using TensorFlow.js, this project includes the MobileNet model for on-device image recognition.
 MobileNet is a lightweight, efficient neural network model designed for mobile and embedded applications, optimized to handle real-world images and general object classification.
 Integrated within the shopping cart, this feature allows users to identify categories of merchandise through direct interaction, enhancing the overall shopping experience with intelligent AI-driven insights.

+### TensorFlow.js Features

+- **Selfie Camera with AI Filters**: The app includes a **selfie camera** feature that applies fun filters in real-time using **TensorFlow.js** to collect data from the images.
+Users can take snapshots with dynamic effects applied through pre-trained AI models.
+- **Hand Gesture Recognition**: A new **hand gesture detection** feature allows users to interact with the application using recognized hand gestures, improving accessibility and engagement.
+- **Real-Time Object Detection**: TensorFlow.js has been integrated to support **real-time object detection**, allowing users to scan items using their device camera and receive instant categorization feedback.

+### Legal Attribution for TensorFlow.js and MobileNet

 ### Legal Attribution for TensorFlow.js and MobileNet